A Knowledge Graph as a modern form of data architecture.

 On this basis, real and cross-regional cooperations can emerge, through which new digital services for guests can be developed.
 These extensive possibilities for using the data also support preparation for applications based on artificial intelligence.
 This is because the uniform description of the data using an established ontology such as schema.org and its storage in a network structure makes both the data itself and its relationships to one another machine-readable.
 You do not necessarily have to develop your own applications for this.
 The data contained in the Knowledge Graph of German tourism can also be used by Google as well as by other external players such as mobility providers, etc. The aim is to achieve maximum visibility through this.

-The data in a Knowledge Graph of German tourism can be used by all stakeholders.
+The data in a knowledge graph of German tourism can be used by all stakeholders.
 Likewise, mobility providers, online travel agencies or search engines can access and use the database.

 • Guests: Added value through extensive options for retrieving existing data